mdeguzis/SteamOS-Tools/README.md

   * pair-ps3-bluetooth.sh - pairs your PS3 blueooth controllers to a supported receiver.
   * ssh-rom-transfer.sh - transfer ROMs over SSH to a remote computer.
   * steamos-stats.sh - displays useful stats while gaming over SSH from another device.
+  * steamos-mega-downloader.sh - Download any release of SteamOS, validate the installer, and image to a USB drive
 * README.md - This file.
 * add-debian-repos.sh - adds debian repositories for installing Debian software.
 * desktop-software.sh - script to install custom and bulk Debian desktop software packages, as well as special additional packages/utilities, such as gameplay recording, "web apps," and more.
 Please see the readme file in docs/ for the full listing of options.